nre-learning/nrelabs-curriculum/lessons/jsnapy-network-testing/stage0/guide.md

 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux', this)">Run this snippet</button>

-However, because we weren't asserting the **number** of OSPF neighbors there should be, the tests on `r2` and `r3` pass just fine; while there were only one neighbor relationship on each, the assertion was only that these neighbors have a "Full" state, which is true.
-This highlights the importance of writing exhaustive tests.
+However, because we weren't asserting the **number** of OSPF neighbors there should be, the tests on `r2` and `r3` pass just fine; while there were only one neighbor relationship on each, the assertion was only that whatever neighbors are there have a "Full" state, which is true.
+This highlights the importance of writing specific, and exhaustive tests.
+Maybe we could add to or change our test to capture the reduction in OSPF neighbors from the expected state?
+We'll explore this in future chapters.

-This is a very simple example, but hopefully you're starting to see the value in codifying the built-in assertions that we have about our infrastructure, so that we can very easily and quickly get a solid picture of what is "out of place".
+This has been a very simple example, but hopefully you're starting to see the value in codifying the built-in assertions that we have about our infrastructure, so that we can very easily and quickly get a solid picture of what is "out of place".
 This becomes immensely valuable when you're in the hot seat, trying to figure out the cause of an outage, as you no longer have to poke around running "show" commands yourself - you can just run your tests, and see what fails.

 This was a very quick introduction to JSNAPy.
 In future sections, we'll be diving into much more detail on both data retrieval, as well as testing, and the myriad of options available to use for both.